siangernlow/tp/docs/DeveloperGuide.md

 By allowing the user to specify the path name, it also gives the user a choice on where to put his CSV files instead of enforcing a particular directory for him to store the files.

+**Note:** While it is recommended for the user to use absolute file paths, there is nothing enforcing the user to do so.
+In the case when the user specfies a relative path, VirusTracker would still attempt to locate the path, starting from the directory that the application is placed in.
+However, it is still required that the file path provided be valid.

 ##### Aspect: Reusing list types and the list prefix 'l/'